 Sometimes guests need a reminder email to push them to complete a survey.
 Hotels that send a reminder email to receive an average completion rate of 18.85% versus 15.08% for hotels that only ask once.

 - Be Quick

 To receive the highest completion rate, send your survey within 24 hours of guest checkout.
 Hotels that send the survey out within 24 hours receive an average completion rate of 18.08%.
 Those that wait four days get an average completion rate of 7.63%.

 Completion rates are highest for survey requests sent between 9pm and 12am (19.96%) and 5pm and 8pm (19.15%).
 Completion rates are lowest for requests sent between 1am and 4am (9.93%).
 Try sending your survey at different times and see how you can improve your completion rate.

 Like any digital communication, you should test, measure and optimize to get the highest completion rate.
 Looking for help setting up your survey or want more information about Revinate Guest Feedback?
-Shoot us a note.
+Contact us at firstname.lastname@example.org.
 We would love to help.